Paying Your Rent

 How Does RGI Work?

-- At the time RGI is offered to the tenant, the Integrated Caseworker calculates the tenant’s rent based on 30% of the household’s gross monthly income
+At the time RGI is offered to the tenant, the Integrated Caseworker calculates the tenant’s rent based on 30% of the household’s net monthly income by the household members net income amounts in their notice of assessment for the relevant taxation year, subject to certain adjustments.

 Annual Income Verification